 Fighting to save our Intrenchment Creek communities.

-The Intrenchment Creek Community Stewardship Council will be hosting our next bi-monthly meeting on Saturday, May 22 at 11:00 am.
-It will be a virtual meeting, and you can join via Zoom using the following information:
+The Intrenchment Creek Community Stewardship Council will be hosting our next bi-monthly meeting on Saturday, September 25 at 11:00 am. his in-person meeting will be done concurrently with our very first walking tour of the watershed.

 We’re also looking for supporters and members of our communities to sign up and join a committee so that we can advance our work to restore, revitalize, and protect the ecological health of our south Atlanta communities.
 If you’re interested in working with a committee, please sign up here:

 And you can find the Facebook event here (please share with your networks!): https://www.facebook.com/events/289456062647001

 Our mission is to restore, revitalize, and protect the ecological health of the Intrenchment Creek Watershed Basin by creating structure, process and, conditions for residents to empower themselves and safeguard their communities through a foundation and application of equity, sustainability, and environmental justice principles.